Heaven-Waves/central-node/README.md

 > Yes, you read it, you can connect your phone to it

-and spread it to multiple [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/get-started-esp32-lyrat.html) [`peripheral-node`s](https://github.com/Heaven-Waves/peripheral-node).
+and spread it to multiple [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/get-started-esp32-lyrat.html) [`peripheral-node`s](https://github.com/Heaven-Waves/peripheral-node) in your local network.

 ## Raspberry Pi 4 model B